-Previous studies have found that growth can influence income inequality in various ways.
+Previous studies have found that growth can have a variety effect on income disparity.
 The nexus of inequality growth has produced conflicting results.
-On the other hand, growth and poverty development depend on income inequality.
-Therefore, much research is needed to better understand the relationship between poverty, growth, and inequality.
-One approach that can be used to understand this complicated relationship is the Poverty-Growth-Inequality (PGI) triangle model, which was conducted by Buourguignon (2004).
+On the other side, income disparity affects both growth and the spread of poverty.
+Therefore, further research is required to understand better the connection between inequality, growth, and poverty.
+One approach that can be utilisied to comprehend this complex relationship is the Poverty-Growth-Inequality (PGI) triangle model, which was conducted by Buourguignon (2004).
 From the study, Bourguignon (2004) found that changes in poverty are caused by changes in people's average income and income inequality.
-Wan (2008) emphasizes the importance of exploring the PGI model.
+Wan (2008) emphasises the value of investigating the PGI model.
 Essentially, the PGI model is hinged on inequality issues.
 The future poverty reduction may be influenced by trends in inequality.
-The PGI model drives the state of inequality and poverty globally and gives new insight for the government to address inequality, poverty, and economic growth.
-In addition, the PGI model can be used to classify countries based on their ability to meet economic challenges.
+The PGI model explains how inequality and poverty are distributed globally and offers the government fresh perspectives on how to solve these issues while promoting economic progress.
+In addition, The PGI model can also be used to group nations according to how well-equipped they are to handle economic difficulties.
 It included economic growth and inequality and how they interact with poverty (Michálek & Výbošťok, 2019).

-The PGI model has been used by Dartanto (2013) to analyze the relationship between poverty, growth, and inequality in Indonesia.
+The PGI model has been used by Dartanto (2013) to analyse the relationship between poverty, growth, and inequality in Indonesia.
 Inclusive growth had less impact on poverty and inequality than in previous periods, as Indonesia's economic sector has turned toward economic services and capital-intensive sectors.
-These sectors require skilled workers, making it impractical for the poor and hence inequality.
-However, no one has conducted a study on income inequality through the PGI model in Yogyakarta Province.
+These sectors need skilled personnel, which makes them unaffordable for the poor and leads to inequality.
+However, no one has investigated income disparity in Yogyakarta Province using the PGI approach.

-Poverty, economic growth, and inequality are part of the macro goals in the development planning document (RPJMD) of Yogyakarta Province for the 2017-2022 period.
+The macro goals in Yogyakarta Province's development planning document (RPJMD) for the 2017–2022 period include reducing poverty, promoting economic growth, and reducing inequality.
 The government is targeting economic growth to reach 5.34 percent; the poverty rate at 7 percent; and income inequality with a Gini ratio of 0.36 in 2021.
-According to the Central Bureau of Statistics of Yogyakarta Province, in 2021, the economic growth was 5.53 percent so the economic growth has already reached the target.
+The Yogyakarta Province's Central Bureau of Statistics reports that in 2021, the economy grew by 5.53 percent, above the desired rate.
 For poverty, its rate was 12.8 percent in 2021.
-This poverty rate was not meet the RPJMD target and it was above the national poverty rate (Indonesia’s poverty rate was 10,14 percent).
+The poverty rate in this country exceeded the national average (which was 10.14 percent throughout Indonesia) and fell short of the RPJMD target).
 Moreover, some districts have a more than 20 percent poverty rate during the 2010-2016 period, such as Kulon Progo dan Gunungkidul.
-Next on the income inequality side, is also shown that the Gini ratio of Yogyakarta Province has not yet reached the RPJMD’s target in 2021.
+Therefore, on the income inequality side, it is demonstrated that the Gini ratio of Yogyakarta Province did not yet reach the RPJMD's target in 2021.

 Figure 2.
 The Evolution of Poverty, Growth, and Inequality in Yogyakarta Province Period 2010 – 2021

-Based on the previous explanation, referring to Bourguignon (2004), this study assumes that changes in income inequality are also caused by changes in economic growth and poverty.
-So there is a complex relationship such as reciprocity between poverty, growth, and inequality in Yogyakarta Province as illustrated in Figure 3.
+Based on the previous explanation, referring to Bourguignon (2004), this study assumes that income inequality changes also contribute to economic growth and poverty.
+As shown in Figure 3, there is a complex link in Yogyakarta Province between poverty, growth, and inequality.
 Thus, the purpose of this study is to examine the relationship between income inequality, economic growth, and poverty in Yogyakarta Province using the PGI Triangle Model.

 Figure 3.
 The Poverty, Growth, and Inequality (PGI Triangle).